 I learned a long time ago that if I want to break into magazine writing I would have to get some internships under my belt.
 And after searching high and low, I later learned those internships would most likely be unpaid.
 Did I want to make big money while working full time at a job?
 Of course, but if working my patootie off to pad my resume required a financial sacrifice, then I was more than willing to do it.

 I can’t believe that in less than 3 months I’ll be a college graduate.
 I’ve tried avoiding it, but that failed.
-Somehow my mom wasn’t thrilled with the idea of me wanting to stay and party at the #1 party school no matter how much I tried to convince her that I wanted to open my mind to a new world of educational and enlightening wonders
+Somehow my mom wasn’t thrilled with the idea of me wanting to stay and party at the #1 party school no matter how much I tried to convince her that I wanted to open my mind to a new world of educational and enlightening wonder

 It's internship hunting season and, thanks to the economy, it's more competitive than ever.
 That means it's more important than ever to make a really good first impression.
 Being that I spent the past week alone sifting through over 100 applications for CollegeCandy's summer internship positions, I know a thing or twelve about what makes a successful application.